antononcube/SoftwareDesignMethodsWithWL-book/Part-5-Additional-topics/Call-graph-generation-for-context-functions.md

 ## General design

-The call graphs produced by the main package function `CallGraph` are assumed to be used for studying or refactoring of large code bases written with Mathematica / Wolfram Language.
+The call graphs produced by the main package function `CallGraph` are assumed to be used for studying or refactoring of large code bases written with WL.

 The argument of `CallGraph` is a context string or a list of context strings.